This post has been adapted from Humanising Autonomy: Where Are We Going?, the new book by ustwo Auto – download it in full here.

 As we continue, let’s dream that in the background there is a culture of micro-generation of energy, engaging individuals and communities to proactively monitor and respond to their energy usage.
 And that on a UK-wide level, we’ve had the difficult discussions about our energy mix and created a distributed grid of tidal, wind and solar, supported by batteries and smart meters.
 If we’re going to challenge 120 years of automotive evolution, we may as well do the same with energy.

 In fact, since this chapter was published in Humanising Autonomy, we’ve seen National Grid speak about how they are planning for the kind of infrastructure we’ll need over the next 50 years.
 So perhaps it’s not so much of a dream.

 When the “cycle superhighways” were first hastily introduced in London, the blue paint that started to snake around london was seen as sloppy design.
 It was often unsafe, giving neither cyclist or motor vehicle the space that they needed to co-exist.
 Seven years on, more permanent construction projects have followed, and parts of the city have been completely transformed.
 Where once noisy four-lane carriageways “flowed”, with pedestrians and cyclists choking on the edges, now peaceful, equally assigned spaces allow pedestrians, cyclists and vehicles to move together at a more human pace.
-Transport for London’s 2015 designs for an updated Blackfriars Road, with equal space for pedestrians, cyclists and motor vehicles.

 In an autonomous future, every pavement could in effect be a subway platform, with vehicles darting between locations to take their passengers from point to point, before setting off to pick up the next person.